 Has dressing up for work gone out of style?
 More than half of job seekers rate a company’s dress code as either very important or moderately important.
-When it comes to millennials, 79 percent believe they should be able to wear jeans to work at least occasionally.
+When it comes to millennials, according to the article above, 79 percent believe they should be able to wear jeans to work at least occasionally.
 And 58 percent of employees of all ages say they would prefer to work at a company that has a business casual, casual or no dress code.
 Even J.P.
 Morgan Chase, known for its bankers in power suits, has climbed aboard the business casual train.

 If your company is changing the way it handles workplace attire, keep reading.